Technigo/project-portfolio/README.md

 Main part of time was put into the styling that was handed in the assignment.
 Stack overflow, course material and my team were used when problems occured.
 Got help and helped others which has been really good for the learning process!

+I started to style the desk-top as it seemed to be the trickiest design.

 With more time I would (I will) work on the styling and make it reponsive.